Ohana Makamae Staff:

 My name is Gerardi Oliveira, I work for `Ohana Makamae because I am a grateful, recovering addict who has OMI to thank for my recovery and my life that I now share with my wife and children.
 I owe a lot to our substance abuse program for giving me the help I so desperately needed in my times of trials and tribulations.
 OMI helped me get clean, then after a period of time I spent in prison, they offered me employment to take care of yard maintenance; later, I was offered a new opportunity as the Sober Living Manager.
 I was taught at a young age to help others, young or old no matter.
 My mother instilled this in me, and I thank her for that today.
 OMI is Hāna’s only family resource center that offers substance abuse and mental health counseling along with other various programs.
 I am very fortunate to run the only sober living house in Hāna.
 My way to give back to our little community that is troubled by a lot of substance abuse and alcohol abuse is to help others so that they might change and live a new life for their good and the good of their family.
 We do recover!
 You got to want it!
 Stay clean, and reap the benefits.
-I enjoy work everyday because being around other people in recovery helps me to remember my own recovery.
+I enjoy work everyday because I can help others live a life of sobriety.

 James Dyment – Lead Substance Abuse Counselor

 There really isn’t one reason I work at `Ohana Makamae; it was a blessing that I humbly accepted.
 I wanted to give back to my community and help combat the struggle of addiction that affects the local community.
 Also, helping other addicts helps me with my own recovery.
 I reach my hand out to those struggling with substance abuse disorder, and I hope that they will take hold and see the new life in sobriety.
-This job teaches me to be humble and very understanding; it also teaches me to live with an attitude of gratitude in all aspects of my life.
+This job teaches me to be humble and very understanding; it also teaches me to live with an attitude of gratitude.

 Brien Benjamin MA – Mental Health Counselor

-My intention is to be of service to anyone that wants to heal, grow, and learn.
+My intention is to be of service to anyone.
 The resources I offer come from a wide array of experience I’ve gained from growing up in beautiful Boulder Colorado, Cornell University’s undergraduate Psychology department and Naropa University’s Transpersonal Psychology – Wilderness Therapy program.
 Mindfulness, positive self-outlook, nonviolent communication, healthy grieving, and helping people understand the nervous system’s role in moving through and recovering from overwhelming life events are some of my specialties.
 My philosophy revolves around the concepts that we all have a natural tendency toward health and all life events present the opportunity for growth.